awsdocs/amazon-cloudfront-developer-guide/doc_source/add-origin-custom-headers.md

 ## Configuring CloudFront to Add Custom Headers to Origin Requests<a name="add-origin-custom-headers-configure"></a>

-To configure a web distribution to add custom headers to requests that it sends to your origin, update the origin configuration using one of the following methods:
+To configure a distribution to add custom headers to requests that it sends to your origin, update the origin configuration using one of the following methods:
 + **CloudFront console** – When you create or update a distribution, specify header names and values in the **Origin Custom Headers** settings\.
 For more information, see [Creating a Distribution](distribution-web-creating-console.md) or [Updating a Distribution](HowToUpdateDistribution.md)\.
 + **CloudFront API** – For each origin that you want to add custom headers to, specify the header names and values in the `CustomHeaders` field inside `Origin`\.
 For more information, see [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) or [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)\.

 If the header names and values that you specify are not already present in the viewer request, CloudFront adds them to the origin request\.
 If a header is present, CloudFront overwrites the header value before forwarding the request to the origin\.

-For the quotas \(formerly known as limits\) that apply to origin custom headers, see [Quotas on Custom Headers \(Web Distributions Only\)](cloudfront-limits.md#limits-custom-headers)\.
+For the quotas \(formerly known as limits\) that apply to origin custom headers, see [Quotas on Custom Headers](cloudfront-limits.md#limits-custom-headers)\.

 ## Custom Headers that CloudFront Can’t Add to Origin Requests<a name="add-origin-custom-headers-blacklist"></a>